domschl/WinSteamOnMac/README.md

 pwd
 ```

 It should say something like `/Users/you-user-name/Win10`.
-This is your `wine`-prefix, which you need to use below (instead of `your-user-name` placeholder).
+This is your `wine`-prefix, which you need to use below.

 Apple provides a few scripts to start games, which we will not use: `gameportingtoolkit`, `gameportingtoolkit-no-esync`, and `gameportingtoolkit-no-hud`.
 Open those script with your favorite editor to learn how to configure `wine`.
 The `Readme.rtf` or the Game Porting Toolkit explains the differences.